suburbanpuma/nnsvs-romance-language-support/es.md

 NOTE: STILL LABEL AS `ch` FOR DICTIONARY COMPATIBILITY AND USAGE CONSISTENCY.
 ALSO READ THE EXPLANATION.
 If a speaker mixes between the two then use both phonemes .
 But if they almost always replace the sound then follow that guidance.

 <sup>9</sup> `x` covers all "h"/"soft J" sounds contextually.
 So only one phoneme is required.
 For speakers who want to differenciate, the `h` phoneme could be used along with `x`. `h` being the glottal fricative and `x` being the velar fricative.
 Note this will increase the amount of data required and won't be supported in the dictionary.

+<sup>10</sup> `z` used to be for sounds like the voiced "s" in "isla".
+However NNSVS handles this contextually and only `s` is needed for both cases.
+Just use `s` as an ending consonant in a note for proper context.
+This was changed at some point and now does the lexical "z" sound in words like "cazar" instead of `th`.
+If you are using an older dataset, you'll need to convert `th` to `z` and `z` to `s`.